mosihere/gRPC_service/README.md

 using gRPC in Python

 ## Application
-__Whenever client send a request, server will process it and send JSON object as response back to the client__ **Response is --> Top 250 Movies of IMDB**
+__Whenever client send a request, server will process it and send JSON object as response back to the client__<br  />

+**Response is --> Top 250 Movies of IMDB**

 ## Clone Project